rongmon/rbcodes/docs/IGM/IGM_README.md

     sigma : float, optional
         Sigma clipping threshold for outlier rejection (default: 3.0) use_weights : bool, optional
-        Whether to use error spectrum as weights (default: True) return_model : bool, optional
+        Whether to use error spectrum as weights (default: False) include_model : bool, optional
-        Whether to return the model objects in the result dictionary (default: True)
+        Whether to include the model objects in the result dictionary (default: True)
-        Note: During testing of polynomial orders, return_model is always set to True internally. plot : bool, optional
+        Note: During testing of polynomial orders, include_model is always set to True internally. plot : bool, optional
-        Whether to plot the results, including all tested polynomial fits and BIC values (default: True) **kwargs :
+        Whether to plot the results, including all tested polynomial fits and BIC values (default: True) save_plot : bool, optional
+        Whether to save the plot to a file (default: False) plot_filename : str, optional
+        Filename for the saved plot (default: "polynomial_fit.png") **kwargs :
         Additional parameters passed directly to rb_iter_contfit